 These keywords generally have the highest potential and clearest intent as the users are looking for very specific answers when they search for these keywords.
 How to search for them and use them in your content is discussed in the latter part of this guide.

-You can clearly see question keyword in the below screenshot.
+You can clearly see the question keyword in the below screenshot.

 While there is no standard word count, we consider that keywords four or more words long can be considered as longtail keywords.